QCaudron/cw_affixes/README.md

-# Generate common prefixes and suffixes, and words that match them
+# Common prefixes and suffixes, with examples

 This package generates lists of affixes (word prefixes and suffixes) of the desired length, and finds words that match them.
 It chooses from the most common words in the English language, and can return these affixes and their examples sorted in order of length.